VIKASSAMVEL/SkillNexus/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 All third-party libraries and frameworks used are open-source and properly attributed in the References section.

 ## Submission Details

 This project was developed during the WEB HACKATHON timeframe.
 All code is original and developed during the hackathon period.
 Pre-existing open-source libraries/frameworks are declared in the references section.

+## Acknowledgements

+We thank the Tech Zephyr team ( IIT Bhubaneshwar ) for providing us with the opportunity to participate for this event.

+We also acknowledge the contribution of AI in building this along with the services of github copilot.

 ---